Shigisan Engi Emaki: Provenance

 The Shigisan Engi Emaki has belonged to the Chōgosonshi-ji temple since its inception, but is stored in the Nara National Museum.
 The work was designated as a National Treasure of Japan on 9 June 1951, and it was on that occasion that its current title, Shigisan Engi Emaki, was adopted, although the scrolls do not mention that title.
 From the beginning of April to the end of May 2016, the Nara National Museum organized a special exhibition, during which all three painted scrolls, spread out over their entire length, were presented to the public for the first time.

 The emakimono appears not to have survived in its original form, as suggested by the absence of text in the first scroll, perhaps due to alterations or old reassembling.
 Today, there is no consensus on the original form of the work; the existing hypotheses envisage the simple disappearance of the texts of the first scroll, the disappearance of a few painted scenes, or of an entire painting at the start of the first scroll, or even the reassembly of the sheets making up the scrolls in a different order.
 The pictorial pigments have also largely disappeared in various places.
 An engraving on the box in which the scrolls were kept indicates that a fourth scroll, the Taishigun no maki, now disappeared, was stored there.

 Several copies of the emakimono have been made, including one by Sumiyoshi Hiroyasu from 1701 which is kept at Chōgosonshi-ji.

 Contemporary study and appreciation

 Today, the Shigisan Engi Emaki is considered by art historians to be one of the masterpieces of emakimono art.
 It has been the subject of dozens of academic articles, and in particular makes it possible to study the formation of the Yamato-e movement in the Heian period, very few earlier paintings having survived.
 It also illustrates the refinement of narrative painting at the end of the Heian period, foreshadowing the golden age of the emakimono during the Kamakura period that followed.
 Due to its dynamic and continuous storytelling, the Shigisan Engi Emaki is often cited to contextualize the influence of Japanese painting on modern manga, which is very popular in Japan.
+According to manga artist Seiki Hosokibara, the work should even be considered the very first manga in history, a title traditionally associated with the Chōjū jinbutsu giga, a view contested by journalist Kanta Ishida, author of the "Through the Eyes of an Otaku" column in the Yomiuri Shimbun newspaper, for whom the four Chōjū jinbutsu giga scrolls should be considered separate, self-contained works.